baal98/SoftUni-Software-Engineering-master/SoftUni-Software-Engineering-master/Programmin Fundamentals/OldExams/RetakeExam-30-April-2017/README.md

 | 1000 <br/> 200 | 20000000.00 | **length = 1000m. width = 200cm.** 1000m \* 100 = 100000cm **.** 100000 % 200 = 0 **.
 The** remainder **is** zero **.
 So we print the** product **of the two numbers,** rounded **to** the second digit **after the** decimal point. |
 | 40 <br/> 600 | 666.67% | **40m \* 100 = 4000cm.** 4000 % 600 = 400 **.
 The** remainder **is** 400 **.
 So we print how much** percent **the** length **is of the** width **,** rounded **to** the second digit **after the** decimal point **.** 4000 **is** 666.67 percent **of** 600. |

-# Problem 2 – Worm Ipsum
+# Problem 2 ï¿½ Worm Ipsum

 Dr. Worm has decided to create an AI which generates random sentences.
 However, in the worm language, there are no words which have 2 equal characters.
 The Doctor does not know how to program the AI to follow these rules so he asks you for help.